scratchfoundation/scratch-www/.github/ISSUE_TEMPLATE.md

 ### Steps to Reproduce

 _Explain what someone needs to do in order to see what's described above.
-The more detailed and eplicit the steps are the better._
+The more detailed and explicit the steps are the better._

 ### Operating System and Browser